How to Make Perfect Frosting

 What equipment will you need to get started?

-- Stand mixer with paddle or whisk attachment or electric mixer
+- Stand mixer or hand-held electric mixer

 - Candy thermometer (for cooked frostings)